jrwieland/TaraniTunes-v4.x/README.md

 ### Usage

-From the main screen, hold “Page” to access TaraniTunes Telementry Screen.
+From the main screen, hold “Page” to access TaraniTunes Telemetry Screen.
 1. Put the “SB” switch in the lower position to start playing the music.
 2. Put the "SB" switch in the Middle position to pause the song.
 It will continue from where it left off when the switch is returned to the lower "play" position.
 3. Put “SB” in the up position to select a random song from your playlist.
 It will play and select another song from your playlist when completed.
-To pause the selected song, place SB in the middle position and then to the lower position to continue the song from where it was paused.
-If you put the switch back in the upper position it will select a new song.
+To pause the selected song, place SB in the middle position. placing it back into the random position will continue to play the song from where you left off.
 4. When the song ends, the next song will automatically play and “Timer3” will be reset.
 5. “Timer3” will also automatically reset if you change songs.
 6. Press rudder trim right or rudder trim left to play next or previous song respectively.
+While in random song next and previous will select another random song.
 7. The screen does not have to be displayed for it to work.
 You can have the music playing and use the telemetry screen of your choice.
 If you move the "`SB`" switch or trims the music will respond accordingly.
 The only function that will not work on a different screen is selecting a new playlist (described below).